 No matter how much you can curl, your arms are still going to throb after holding a 20-lb. sack of child for 20 minutes.
-That’s because kid-carrying is a killer test of muscle endurance.
+That’s because carrying a baby is a killer test of muscle endurance.
 “Holding a kid requires constant muscle contraction for your biceps, shoulders, and back.
 And these positions impede blood flow and lactic acid removal, causing fatigue,” says Chris Jordan.
 “It’s like the Spartan games just to maintain these positions.”

 Jordan is the father of a 3-year-old, as well as Director of Exercise Physiology at Johnson & Johnson’s Human Performance Institute, where he’s responsible for the development and execution of the corporate fitness programming.
 Professional athletes, military Special Forces, and Fortune 500 CEOs have all come to him to work things out.
 Jordan says the key to building muscle endurance lies in isometric contractions — the tiny twitches that occur when the muscles tense without changing length.
 To build up that strength, you need to perform exercises that enable you to apply stress to a muscle and joint without allowing it to contract.
 Here are four simple isometric exercises Jordan maintains will not only boost your stamina but make your body ready to wrangle a wriggling kid.